cbssolutions/l10n_ro_stock/l10n_ro_stock_account/readme/DESCRIPTION.rst

     to be able to set to draft/post multiple times in svl exist a field l10n_ro_is_draft that is true at svl created from setting to draft
 B2 if no remaining_qty (and has svl_value ) it will not let you setting it to draft because it can not put back the svl value

+C. Return of a reception
+C1. svl with out qty and what price it found.
+Is making a account_move with minus that qty (like when is inventory los) C1a. if they set to draft the reception invoice is going to modify the value of remaining qty C1b. if they are going to create a inverse invoice, this one must decrese the value of remaining svl

+D. Scrap of a reception

+E. Delivery
+F. Delivery return   is at the same price as what was out